ClementNerma/Rave/docs/master.md

   .then(i => println!('Finished')); // Will print after 1 second
 ```

 The result of the promise is returned as a value, so it's possible to write `val constant = await somePromise;`, for instance.

-Note that, if the promise is not error-free, `await` may throw an `AwaitRejectionError<T>` error (with `T` being the provided promise's rejection type), so it must be wrapped in a `try` block.
+For error-free promises, it returns the return value of the promise, else it returns a `Result<T, X>` value.

 The `await` keyword is not available outside asynchronous functions: